gavinbeatty/git-publish/README.markdown

 Dependencies
 ------------

+* sh: in POSIX
 * getopts: in POSIX.
 * sed: in POSIX.
 * git: it is very much not in POSIX.

+As such, git-publish should be portable across all platforms that Git supports.

 License